TheRealDelinquentRP/redemrp_Deliveryjob/README.md

 -Valintine delivery is now to Bachuss Station

 -No longer need to relog to do another delivery, thank you CallMeNC for the feed back.

+July 30 UPDATE

+-Some locations have moved

+-Each delivery has a unique cart or wagon with cargo

+-Some other cosmetic polish has also been added